 Joining the King’s army, he goes to fight in Europe, but his first experience of the madness of battle (a line of soldiers in bright red uniforms marching stoically into the enemy’s guns almost certainly to their deaths) causes him to desert.
 Assuming the identity of an officer, he ends up in the company of the Prussian Captain Potzdorf (Hardy Kruger), who gives him the choice of execution for desertion or spying on a dubious Irish lord, the Chevalier de Balibari (Patrick Magee).
 Homesick, Barry falls in with the man he’s supposed to spy on and escapes the country.

 At a spa, he courts Lady Lyndon (Marisa Berenson), the wealthy wife of an ailing aristocrat, eventually marrying her after the man’s death.
-Up until this point, Barry has been a roguish, if generally contingent, hero; luck and wiles have enable him to survive and gradually work his way up the social ladder despite his humble origins.
-Kubrick manages to draw an engaging performance out of O’Neal and the viewer takes pleasure in seeing him succeed and finally, it seems, gaining the social position he has longed for.
+Up until this point, Barry has been a roguish, if generally contingent, hero; luck and wiles have enabled him to survive and gradually work his way up the social ladder despite his humble origins.
+Kubrick manages to draw an engaging performance out of O’Neal and the viewer takes pleasure in seeing him succeed and finally, it seems, gain the social position he has longed for.
 This is the director’s quintessential portrait of the individual as a limited agent adrift in a universe of forces generally beyond his control or comprehension, the abstract notion of humanity we see in 2001: A Space Odyssey embodied in a single individual.